February 28 to March 7

 Local traffic is now shifted into the permanent lanes from Willow Ave to Broughton Way.

-The newest traffic pattern change requires eastbound OR219 / OR214 traffic wishing to access I-5 northbound to be in the right lane.
-This change should improve the overall flow of traffic through the interchange.
+Also, the new traffic pattern requires eastbound OR219 / OR214 traffic wishing to access I-5 northbound to be in the right lane.
+This change has improved the overall flow of traffic through the interchange.

 Access to all businesses will remain open during construction.
 Motorists should look for and follow the blue “business access” signs and blue cones to reach the businesses.